Mamba413/Ball/cran-comments.md

 This is a resubmission.
 In this version I have:

-* correct typo error and modify License and Description in the DESCRIPTION file.
+* Modify Description in the DESCRIPTION file.
 (However, we do not add the references to Description.)

 *TODO*: Once our proposed methods are [appeared](http://www.imstat.org/aos/future_papers.html) or accepted, we will add them to Description.